pingcap/docs/br/backup-and-restore-faq.md

 If the cluster backed up using BR has TiFlash, the `TableInfo` stores the TiFlash information when BR restoring the backup data.
 If the restored cluster does not have TiFlash at this time, the error `region is unavailable` is reported.
 This bug is planned to fix in future versions.

-## Does BR support in-place full recovery of some historical backup data?
+## Does BR support in-place full recovery of some historical backup?

-No. BR does not support in-place full recovery of some historical backup data.
+No. BR does not support in-place full recovery of some historical backup.